MikkeBee/MikkeBee/README.md

 - 👀 I’m interested in coding, designing.
 - 🌱 I’m currently studying to be a full-stack web developer.
 - 🖌 I'm interested in CSS animation and making things look cool.
 Still at the starting stages though.
+- 💻 I have a background in marketing, events management, Salesforce and Marketing Cloud CRMs, and even a bit of graphic design.
 - 📫 Michael.blakley@edu.bc.fi is my school email.
 Contact me for my private email.
 Or stalk me on [LinkedIn!](https://www.linkedin.com/in/mjblakley87/)

 ##Languages, tools, frameworks, etc.